dberry002/GDA/README.md

 Google Data Analytics Project

 # Overview
-The Capstone Google Data Analytics Project was the final project at then end of the 6 motnh course.
+The Capstone Google Data Analytics Project was the final project at then end of the 6 month course.
 It took me through each of the
 6 sections I completed previously and applied the learning all together.
 Given a company to work for I had to create models and gather insights from the data in order to help the company figure out why employees are leaving and who is leaving.

 # Supporting the Business